2019 Chevy Suburban vs. 2019 GMC Yukon

 - Lane Keep Assist with Lane Departure Warning: Standard on the Suburban, available on the Yukon

 - OnStar® & Chevrolet Connected Services capable: Standard on the Suburban, not available on the Yukon

 Test Drive the Chevy Suburban at Biggers Chevrolet

 Whether you’re comparing the Premier trim of the Chevy Suburban vs. GMC Yukon Denali trim, the Chevy Suburban vs. GMC Yukon XL, or the base trim of both SUVs, there is one clear winner.
 The 2019 GMC Yukon can’t compete against the 2019 Chevrolet Suburban when it comes to performance, interior technologies, and safety features.
-Visit Biggers Chevrolet, and we’ll explore the 2019 Chevrolet Suburban, compare it to vehicles like the Chevrolet Tahoe and Ford Expedition, and go over your financing options before going out on a test drive.
+Visit Biggers Chevrolet, and we’ll explore the 2019 Chevrolet Suburban, compare it to vehicles like the 2019 Tahoe or the 2020 Tahoe and Ford Expedition, and go over your financing options before going out on a test drive.
 Contact us today with any questions you have!
 Interested in comparing other Chevrolet SUVs?
 Compare the all-new Blazer vs. Ford Edge before you visit us.